 Emergency Shelter

-True North was established in 1992 (previously operating as The Wheatland Crisis Society), over 30 years ago, as a community movement to support those experiencing domestic violence.
+Over 30 years ago, True North was established (previously operating as The Wheatland Crisis Society) as a community movement to support those experiencing domestic violence.

 True North operates out of a secure, 7000 sq. ft, home-like facility that can accommodate up to 25 people in seven bedrooms with shared bathrooms.

-The shelter provides families and individuals accommodations for up to 30 days while our staff support clients as they prepare for their next step.
+The residential program provides families and individuals accommodations for up to 30 days while our staff support clients as they prepare for their next step.

-Clients have access to nutritious homemade meals, childcare, counselling, support groups, safety planning, music therapy, yoga therapy, meditation, gardening, and educational sessions (How to Manage Stress, Fostering Self-esteem, Positive Parenting).
+Individuals staying in True North’s residential program have access to homemade meals, childcare, counselling, support groups, safety planning, yoga therapy, meditation and gardening.
+Individuals can also receive supportive educational sessions (such as How to Manage Stress, Fostering Self-esteem, and Positive Parenting).

 True North aspires to provide compassionate, trauma-informed programming with the goal of fostering client resiliency, mastery, independence, and a sense of peace and community.